denniszielke/phoenix/challenges.md

 In this chapter you will set up a Kubernetes cluster in Azure Container Services (ACS) and an Azure Container Registry (ACR) to store your images.

 ## 1. Create a Kubernetes cluster on Azure Container Services
-- Follow the instructions found here to set up your cluster Check hints [here](hints/createk8scluster.md)!
+- Set up your Kuberenetes cluster using Azure Container Services.
+> Need help?
+Check hints [here :blue_book:](hints/createk8scluster.md)!

 The deployment will take some time (~20 min).

 ## 1. Run single container app in your K8s cluster